MVCoconut/coconut.data/README.md

 }
 ```

 Technically you can do things like `@:transition(return Date.now().getTime())` but it's needless to say that you should use this feature to yield information that is useful to the caller.
+The return type is always a promise, even if your transition happens to be synchronous.

 ### Synchronization